Allergy Shots: Tips to Remember

 Allergies are the result of a chain reaction that starts in the immune system.
 Your immune system controls how your body defends itself.
 For instance, if you have an allergy to pollen, your immune system identifies pollen as an invader or allergen.
 Your immune system overreacts by producing antibodies called Immunoglobulin E (IgE).
 These antibodies travel to cells that release chemicals, causing an allergic reaction.

-Allergy immunotherapy works much like a vaccine.
+Allergy shots work much like a vaccine.
 Your body responds to injected amounts of a particular allergen given in increasing doses, eventually developing a resistance and tolerance to it.
 Allergy shots can lead to decreased, minimal or no allergy symptoms.

-There generally are two phases to allergy immunotherapy: build-up and maintenance.
+There generally are two phases: build-up and maintenance.
 Build-up often ranges from three to six months and involves receiving injections with increasing amounts of the allergens.
 The shots are typically given once or twice a week, though more rapid build-up schedules are sometimes used.

-Allergy immunotherapy may be a good treatment approach for people with allergic rhinitis (hay fever), allergic asthma, conjunctivitis (eye allergy) or stinging insect allergy.
-Allergy immunotherapy shots are not recommended for food allergies.
+Allergy shots may be a good treatment approach for people with allergic rhinitis (hay fever), allergic asthma, conjunctivitis (eye allergy) or stinging insect allergy.
+Allergy shots are not recommended for food allergies.

 Before deciding to begin allergy shots, you should consider: